piermafrost/GEOCLIM5_sulf/README.md

 ### Output
 * 2 systematic netCDF files: geoclim and geographic
 * 1 netCDF file for DynSoil outputs (if coupled with)
-* It is possible to automatically convert those outputs in ascii format, that option must be entered at the last line of config/cond_p20.dat
+* It is possible to automatically convert those outputs in ascii format, 'convert2ascii' option in config/cond_p20.dat

 You can specify in "config/IO_CONDITIONS" which variable you want to output or not (among the list of "outputable" variables).
-To not output a variable, write "#" in place of the output file name.
+To not output a variable, write "writevar(\*)=FALSE" ("\*" being the output variable number) in the namelist "&...\_OUTPUT\_VAR" of the corresponding output file ("CMB" for COMBINE, "GEO" for geographic and ""DYN" for DynSoil).
-You can also change the name of the output files, each variable can be placed in a separated file.
+You can also change the name of the output files, dimensions, "long_name" attribute...

 The frequency at which outputs are written is specified in "config/cond_p20.dat".
 There are 3 frequencies: one for COMBINE output, one for geographic outputs (ie, continental variables) and one for specific DynSoil outputs.